datajerk/ctf-write-ups/nahamconctf2021/some-really-ordinary-program/README.md

 p.sendafter('.\n',payload)
 ```

-The payload just needs to fill up the `0x1f4` buffer plus 8 bytes for the `push rbp`, then call `midread` followed by `syscall` and our frame.
+The payload just needs to fill up the `0x1f4` byte buffer plus 8 bytes for the `push rbp`, then call `midread` followed by `syscall` and our frame.

 ```python
 # with read called, get 0xf in rax